governance-game/governance-game/README.md

 ## Contributing

-We love when people want to help and improve the game.
-Please read [CONTRIBUTING](CONTRIBUTING.md) for details on our process for submitting issues and pull requests to us.
-Also take a look at our [Code of Conduct](CODE_OF_CONDUCT.md), we want this to be an inclusive and welcoming community.
+We love when people want to help improve the game.
+Please read [CONTRIBUTING](CONTRIBUTING.md) for our process for submitting issues and pull requests to us.
+Also take a look at our [Code of Conduct](CODE_OF_CONDUCT.md) - we want this to be an inclusive and welcoming community.

 ## Roadmap

-1. Do a second small scale print run of 1.0.0
+1. Do a second small scale print run of 1.0.0.
 2. Iterate on the cards and rules.
 3. Create custom icons/imagery, [issue #3](https://github.com/publiccodenet/governance-game/issues/3)